Brent Crude oil (LCOH2)– Technical outlook for 2022

-Carbon (CFIZ2).
-After a good run in November carbon got hit by a quick 20 percent correction in December, only to resume its uptrend during the dying days of 2021.
-If carbon breaks above the November 2021 peak of €90.75 per ton we could very well see it reach €102–108 during the first quarter of 2022.
+After a good run in November carbon got hit by a quick 20 percent correction in December, only to resume its uptrend during the last days of 2021.
+If carbon breaks above the November 2021 peak of €90.75 per tonne we could very well see it reach €102–108 during the first quarter of 2022.

 For carbon to demolish both the short-term and medium-term bullish picture, a daily close below the December low of around €73 is needed.
 There are a few warning signs, however, of a weakening of the uptrend.
 On the weekly time period there has been divergence since the mid-December peak and more pronounced divergence recently illustrated by the RSI, where higher weekly closing prices have not been supported by RSI strength.
 In fact, the RSI has fallen while carbon prices have rallied—a divergence that could indicate an imbalance in the market.
 However, the medium-term uptrend will remain intact as long as carbon prices stay above the mentioned support at around €73.Explore Saxo’s products